Scottish Rugby Board

 Born in Glasgow, he played with GHA for a number of years, before retiring and taking up refereeing for a further nine years.
 He played for Glasgow Schools, Glasgow U18 and Glasgow U21.
-Now living in Edinburgh, he represents Scottish Rugby on the ERC Finance Committee.
+Now living in Edinburgh, he represents Scottish Rugby on the Pro14 Audit Committee, the EPCR Finance Committee, and 6 Nations Audit & Risk Committee.

 Robert Howat, General Counsel

 Robert joined Scottish Rugby as General Counsel in January 2013 and oversees the Legal & Governance Department, Human Resources and Health & Safety functions.
 Robert became a Board Director in July 2015 and is also a Director of European professional Club Rugby and sits on its Regulations Committee.
 Prior to taking his role at Scottish Rugby, Robert was Company Secretary at Celtic FC for 11 years.